 - Stay Inside!
 Do not leave the building unless an imminently dangerous situation arises inside.
-If outside, seek shelter in the nearest building. - Take shelter in a lockable room if possible. - Close windows, shades, and blinds, and avoid being seen from outside the room if possible. - Monitor the emergency notification system and email for updates and further instructions.
-Information on the event will be disseminated as soon as possible using these methods. - Report any emergency or unusual condition to 911. - Use extreme caution in admitting anyone into a secure building. - Once in a secure location, do not leave until a police officer has allowed you to leave that area.
+If outside, seek shelter in or behind the nearest safe space. - Take shelter in a lockable room if possible. - Close windows, shades, and blinds, and avoid being seen from outside the room if possible.

+- Monitor your devices for messages from the emergency notification system for updates and further instructions.
+Information on the event will be disseminated as soon as possible using these methods. - Report any emergency or unusual condition to 911. - Once in a secure location, do not leave until a police officer, or you receive a message from the Emergency Notification System, notifying you it is safe to leave that area.